tangkailing/HIC2FISH/README.md

 ### 2. Evaluate against optional DNA-FISH

-When an experimental DNA-FISH ensemble centroid is available for the same cell type, provide it explicitly, example_dna_fish_centroid_um.npy is computed from raw DNA-FISH data.
+When an experimental DNA-FISH ensemble centroid is available for the same cell type, provide it explicitly, example_dna_fish_centroid_um.npy is computed from DNA-FISH data.

 ```bash
 python run.py \